lakshya0202/DatasetDaily/Week5_Maritime/readme.md

-# Dataset Daily Week 3 - Spotify Track Data
+# Dataset Daily Week 5 - Maritime Madness

-To test the application install the necessary libs and check out this week's project.
+The Jupyter Notebook is set up with the code necessary to load this week's dataset.

 If you haven't already, join [Dataset Daily](https://www.datasetdaily.com).